vrpratheep17/Lab_task/ReadMe.txt

 2. backend
-    * Backend is implemented via Graphql , all the task are stored in json and based on the given assignment there is need for only 3 Graphql API only the needed api is deleted.
+    * Backend is implemented via Graphql , all the task are stored in json and based on the given assignment there is need for only 3 Graphql API only the needed api is created.

 3. Schema Design
     * To design the schema I've used Sequelize considering the reason it's much easy to switch database